-Students seeking admission into the Medical Assistant Program must arrange an appointment with the program faculty prior to mitting the application packet.
+Students seeking admission into the Medical Assistant program must arrange an appointment with the program faculty prior to submitting the application packet.
 This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.
+Application packets are available in the Allied Health and Life Sciences Division, (304) 710-3513 for more information.

-- 1. Completion of the first year general and support courses with a 2.5 or better GPA with at least a C in all MA courses; - 2.
+- 1. Completion of the first year general and support courses with a grade of "C" or better and with a 2.5 or better GPA and must have at least a "C" in all MA courses; - 2.
 CPR certification (EME 105); - 3.
-Physical exam with proper documentation of vaccinations, prior to internship.
+Physical exam with proper documentation of vaccinations, prior to practicum.

-Applications will be accepted beginning January 1 each year for the upcoming fall semester.
-Admission to the program will be granted starting in May.
+Applications will be accepted beginning March 1 each year for the upcoming fall semester.
+Admission to the program will be granted starting in June.
 This is a limited enrollment program.

-For additional information about careers as a medical assistant, visit the American Association of Medical Assistants website at www.aama-ntl.org.
+For additional information about careers as a Medical Assistants, visit the American Association of Medical Assistants web site at www.aama-ntl.org.